Tutoriels Backend

 Your past, your present and your future.

-Note that versions 2 to 14 are no longer supported.
+Note that versions 2 through 16 are no longer supported.

-And the danger is obviously that all these updates alter the functioning of our application.
+And the danger is obviously that all these updates will alter the functioning of our application.

-In any case, we cannot escape it; one day or another we will have to try to integrate them into our projects.
+In any case, we cannot escape them; one day or another we will have to try to integrate them into our projects.

 I will explain to you how I personally proceed.